Dear Wheaton Parents,

 Congratulations on the admission of your student to Wheaton College!

-We kindly and politely ask that you please refrain from taking them from these activities until AFTER the day’s events are over.
-If you have any questions or concerns, please contact firstname.lastname@example.org, and your email will be directed to the appropriate person.
+We kindly ask that you please refrain from taking them from these activities until AFTER the day’s events are over; or, have your student speak with us to make a request to miss a session.
+If you have any questions or concerns, please contact Desnee Stevens at email@example.com.

-Thank you!
-We greatly appreciate it!
-We look forward to seeing you in the Fall!
+We greatly appreciate it and look forward to seeing you in the Fall!

-- Fall Orientation (follows the International Student Orientation)
+- Fall Orientation (follows the International Early Arrival Program)

 - Academic Advising